yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_GettingStartedStoreOnly.html.md

   ![](/img/tutorial_img/cocos_grow/folder_structure.png "Folder Structure")

-4. Create your own implementation of `CCStoreAssets` that will represent the assets in your specific game.
+3. Create your own implementation of `CCStoreAssets` that will represent the assets in your specific game.
 For a brief example, refer to the example below.
 For more details refer to the cocos2dx-store [Getting Started](/cocos2dx/store/Store_GettingStarted).

-5. Implement your `CCStoreEventHandler` in order to be notified about in-app purchase related events.
-Refer to the [Event Handling](/cocos2dx/store/Store_Events) section for more information.

-6. Make sure to include the `Cocos2dxStore.h` header whenever you use any of the *cocos2dx-store* functions:
+4. Make sure to include the `Cocos2dxStore.h` header whenever you use any of the *cocos2dx-store* functions:

     ```cpp
     #include "Cocos2dxStore.h"
     ```

-7. Add an instance of your event handler to `CCStoreEventDispatcher` after `CCStoreService` initialization:

-    ```cpp
-    soomla::CCStoreEventDispatcher::getInstance()->addEventHandler(handler);
+5. Initialize `CCSoomla` and `CCSoomlaStore`.
+Subscribe to any store events, refer to the [Event Handling](/cocos2dx/store/Store_Events) section for more information:

+    ``` cpp
+    soomla::CCSoomla::initialize("ExampleCustomSecret");

+    YourImplementationAssets *assets = YourImplementationAssets::create();

+    __Dictionary *storeParams = __Dictionary::create();
+     storeParams->setObject(__String::create("ExamplePublicKey"), "androidPublicKey");
+     storeParams->setObject(__Bool::create(true), "testPurchases");
+     storeParams->setObject(__Bool::create(true), "SSV");

+    soomla::CCSoomlaStore::initialize(assets, storeParams);
     ```

+    - *Custom Secret* - is an encryption secret you provide that will be used to secure your data.

+    - *Android Public Key* - is the public key given to you from Google. (iOS doesn't have a public key).

+    - *Test Purchases* - allows testing IAP on Google Play. (iOS doesn't have this functionality).

+    - *SSV* - enables server-side receipt verification.
+(Android doesn't have this functionality).

+    <div class="warning-box">Choose the secret wisely.
+You can't change it after you launch your game!
+  	Initialize `CCSoomlaStore` ONLY ONCE when your application loads.</div>

-8. In your `AppDelegate.cpp` include `Cocos2dxHighway.h`:
+6. In your `AppDelegate.cpp` include `Cocos2dxHighway.h`:

     ```cpp
     #include "Cocos2dxHighway.h"
     ```

-9. Initialize `CCHighwayService` with the "Game Key" and "Env Key" given to you in the [dashboard](http://dashboard.soom.la).
+7. Initialize `CCSoomlaHighway` with the "Game Key" and "Env Key" given to you in the [dashboard](http://dashboard.soom.la).

   ``` cpp
   soomla::CCSoomlaHighway::initShared(